thanhdat2605/Simple-File-Sharing-Network/README.md

 ﻿# ComputerNetwork_Assignment1

-OBJECTIVES
+## General Info

 Build a simple file-sharing application with application protocols defined by each group, using the TCP/IP protocol stack.

-APPLICATION DESCRIPTION
+## APPLICATION DESCRIPTION

-• A centralized server keeps track of which clients are connected and storing what files.
+### A centralized server keeps track of which clients are connected and storing what files.

 • A client informs the server as to what files are contained in its local repository but does not actually transmit file data to the server.